Guest lineups for the Sunday news shows

 NBC’s “Meet the Press” — Sens.
 Bob Menendez, D-N.J., and Kevin Cramer, R-N.D.; Sheila Bair, former chair of the Federal Deposit Insurance Corp.

-CBS’ “Face the Nation” — Treasury Secretary Janet Yellen; Rep. Michael McCaul, R-Texas; Gov. Phil Murphy, D-N.J.
+CBS’ “Face the Nation” — Treasury Secretary Janet Yellen; Reps.
+Michael McCaul, R-Texas, and Ro Khanna, D-Calif.; Gov. Phil Murphy, D-N.J.

 CNN’s “State of the Union” — Rep. Nancy Mace, R-S.C.; Shalanda Young, director of the White House Office of Management and Budget.